psaikido/hugle.uk/pages/prose/Thesium/060-rebellion.md

 the society begin to destabilise it.
 Riots and strikes provoke police crackdowns which become increasingly violent.
-The openly rebellious groups who defy the Neemians and revolt against the many layers of injustice find in the Evempiricals philosophy a justification.
+The openly rebellious groups who defy the Neemians and revolt against the many layers of injustice find in the Evempirical's philosophy a justification.
 They align and fight back against the tyranny.
 Insurgencies grow in waves until there is an assault on the Cathedral.

 During the mayhem, the Evempiricals dismantle the Ship of Light and display it,